Secure Boat and Trailer Storage

 Can I Store a Boat in a Storage Unit?

 Yes, you can store a boat in a drive up storage unit as long as the door closes completely.
 You may also want to consider storing your boat in an outdoor parking space.
 Storage units are measured in feet so grab your tape measure and measure the length and width of your boat.
 It’s better err on the side caution and select a slightly larger unit.
-We’ll be happy to walk through
+Our customer service team will be happy to walk through the storage rental process.

 Preparing Your Boat for Winter Storage and Beyond